dev-gothi/Verilog-Projects/README.md

 **RAM (Single Port)**
 Simple single-port RAM with separate read/write enable signals.
 Synchronous write, asynchronous read.
 Useful for understanding how memory modules are modeled in HDL before touching actual FPGA block RAM.

 ---

+### FSM Based

+**Elevator Controller**
+4-floor elevator controller implemented as a 4-state FSM — IDLE, MOVEUP, MOVEDOWN, and EMERGENCY.
+Floor requests come in as a 4-bit one-hot input; a priority encoder decodes the highest-priority request into a 2-bit target floor.
+The FSM compares target floor with current floor and decides direction.
+Current floor increments or decrements each clock cycle while moving.
+Door opens only in IDLE state, stays closed during movement.
+Emergency stop overrides any state immediately — motor halts, door stays closed — and holds until the signal is released.
+Reset brings the elevator to floor 0 with door open.

+**Digital Door Lock**
+4-bit password-based door lock implemented as a Mealy/Moore FSM with 4 states — IDLE, UNLOCKED, ERROR, and ALARM.
+Wrong password increments an attempt counter; three consecutive wrong attempts trigger the alarm, which stays active until manual reset.
+Correct password from ERROR state unlocks directly without needing a reset.
+Supports runtime password update via a `setmode` signal, accessible only from the UNLOCKED state.
+Attempt counter resets only on successful unlock, not on reset — preventing alarm bypass.

+---